Kaylaesmith1/activities-backend-api/README.md

 #### User Stories
 - As the developer I will create a new repository on GitHub specifically for the backend so that I can maintain the API and the frontend of the project separate.
-- As the developer I will install Django, Cloudinary, Pillow, and the apps necessary so that the final project is fully functional in a local and eventually a live environment.
+- As the developer I will install Django, Cloudinary, Pillow, and the apps necessary so that the final project is fully functional in a local and, eventually, in a live environment.
 - As the developer I will create a superuser account so that I can implement and test features as an Admin user from the backend.
-- As the developer I will create an env.py file with secure variables to be housed in the .gitignore file so that I have secure information kept out of a public space.
+- As the developer I will create an env.py file with secure variables to be housed in the .gitignore file so that I have secure information kept out of public spaces.
-- As the developer I can test and ensure the project works locally so that when I push it to Heroku, I know it will be able to work in a live environment.
+- As the developer I can test and ensure the project works locally so that when I push it to Heroku, I know it will function in a live environment.

 ### EPIC | Project Environment Setup
 As the developer, I can deploy the app on Heroku so that users can view and interact with the site publicly.